ncollectd/ncollectd/src/plugins/dns/README.md

 **edns-size** *size*

-> The message size to be advertized in EDNS.
+> The message size to be advertised in EDNS.

 **resolvconf-path** *path-to-resolv.conf*